I-Am-Jakoby/PowerShell-for-Hackers/README.md

 To submit your own function use this [TEMPLATE](https://github.com/I-Am-Jakoby/PowerShell-for-Hackers/blob/main/template.md)

-File must be saved as a .md and then submit a pull request for review.
+File must be saved as a .md file and then submit a pull request for review.

 ## Description